tap349/tap349.github.io/_posts/2019-03-20-elixir-witchcraft.md

   maybe it's because Elixir has built-in `Bitwise.>>>/2` operator.

-as a result I see no other way but to refrain from using operator aliases - probably except for using them with anonymous functions in some cases.
+as a result I see no other way but to refrain from using operator aliases at all except for few cases:

+- some operators still can be used with anonymous functions (when they don't break formatting)
+- all operators still can be used without pipe or when statement doesn't spread across multiple lines